ideatrino/plexus/docs/SPEC.md

 1. **Inventing a new hardness assumption** (a brand‑new "hard math problem" nobody has analyzed).
 This is almost always a *mistake*.
 New assumptions are broken constantly.
 Doing this would make PLEXUS *less* secure, not more.
 2. **Inventing a new composition** — assembling well‑studied, individually‑vetted mathematical primitives into a new architecture that achieves properties no single existing system gives you at once.

 PLEXUS is original in sense (2), which is the *only* responsible way to design something both **new** and **secure**.
 Every hard problem it relies on is one that the world's cryptanalysts have failed to break for years.
-What is genuinely new — and yours — is the **way they are braided together**.
+What is genuinely new is the **way they are braided together**.
 Section 13 is brutally explicit about which ideas are novel and which stand on giants.

 ---